DATA & SERVICES: 19TH CENTURY WEATHER (FORTS)

 A comprehensive set of metadata was developed to complement the data set.
 These metadata help document changes in instrumentation and observation practices by identifying changes in the forms used by the observers.
 The metadata includes detailed information about each station as recorded on the forms, such as station name and location, and barometer correction and other instrument adjustments, when available.

 The following is currently available through this web site:

-- A monthly inventory of all records available for each station, as available in the web archive WSSRD, shows the extent and completeness of record for each station.
+- A monthly inventory of all images by month and year available for each station, as available in the NOAA EV2 web archive, showing the extent and completeness of records for each station.

 - A list of stations selected for keying of the daily weather data shows the current status of the Project, including stations for which keying is complete.

 - A list of stations indicating the completeness of keying and quality control and whether the data are available.

 - A compilation of sample standard forms used in the 19th Century allows for searching based on desired weather observation types or period.